crate/services-docs/docs/howtos/delete-cluster.rst

 Microsoft Azure
 ===============

-If you have followed the steps of our :ref:`tutorial on how to set up a cluster from scratch via Microsoft Azure <signup-azure-to-cluster>`, you should have one running.
-If you created your CrateDB Cloud cluster via the Microsoft Azure offering, you have two different ways to delete a cluster once it has been created.
-The first is through the CrateDB Cloud Console itself; the second is via the Microsoft Azure SaaS listing.
+If you followed the steps of the :ref:`tutorial on how to set up a cluster from scratch via Microsoft Azure <signup-azure-to-cluster>`, you should have a cluster running now.
+If you created your CrateDB Cloud cluster via the Microsoft Azure offering, you have two different ways to delete a cluster, once it has been created.
+The first is through the CrateDB Cloud Console itself, the second is via the Microsoft Azure SaaS listing.
 We will describe each process below.